Divine Chalice Botanicals, Inc.

 A large percentage of massage therapists still have minimal, if any, training or understanding about holistic aromatherapy.
 When a massage therapist claims to have aromatherapy knowledge or to use "aromatherapy oils" or "aromatherapy products," ask some serious questions to ensure the massage therapist isn't just all talk.

 Quality massage oils and related lubricating products used during massage should be based on a quality blend of nutritive cold pressed vegetable oils and fragranced only with essential oils.
-Some pleasant smelling "relaxing" or "stress relieving" massage oils include fragrance oils and do not offer the full range of therapeutic benefits that massage oils fragranced with essential oils offer.
+Some pleasant smelling "relaxing" or "stress relieving" massage oils include fragrance oils and do not offer the full range of therapeutic benefits that massage oils made with pure essential oils offer.
 Essential oils like lavender not only can relax the mind, but lavender essential oil can also sooth the skin.
 German Chamomile and Helichrysum are both strongly anti-inflammatory.
 Ginger and other spice oils, when used cautiously in blends can help increase circulation and are good for muscle stiffness.
 Fragrance oils, on the other hand, are synthetic.
 Although they have a pleasant aroma, they offer no therapeutic benefit and can go as far as to irritate the skin and cause headaches in some individuals.

 Tips on What to Ask a Therapist to Determine His/Her Aromatherapy Knowledge and Quality of His/Her Products: